-Talking badly about your spouse destroys their character and reputation in your church, community, or family.
+If you criticize your spouse, it destroys their character and reputation in your church, community, or family.
 Other people will never see them in the same way as they did before you aired your dirty laundry.
 Your friends will take your side over his and may even give you bad advice about the future you have together.

 Finally, even though it’s not a direct result on your relationship, talking badly about your spouse shows your children the wrong way to do marriage and teaches them to settle for someone who doesn’t treat them with respect.
 If you want your children to choose their future spouses wisely, you have to model what is and is not acceptable.

-Complaining about your spouse to your friends gives you an outlet to get things off your chest, but ends up hurting your relationship because you don’t address the issue directly with them.
+If you criticize your spouse to your friends gives, you get an outlet to get things off your chest, but it ends up hurting your relationship because you don’t address the issue directly with them.
 These small problems you bury will fester and eventually explode onto the surface.

 Benefits of Speaking Well

 The verse in Proverbs also says that there is life in your words, and the advantages speaking well of your spouse will give your relationship are limitless.

 A person’s words can be life-giving water; words of true wisdom are as refreshing as a bubbling brook.
 Proverbs 18:4